-So I email the technical department again and this time around strongly demand an answer to why a change in the admin username and “WHO” registered that username and email address during the site migration?
+So I emailed the technical department again.
+This time around strongly demand an answer as to why a change in the admin username and “WHO” registered that username and email address during the site migration.

-Again, no one from WhoGoHost technical department came out to explain why the change in the admin username and email address for my blog, at this point I was very annoyed and could not bear the patient anymore.
+Again, no one from the WhoGoHost technical department explained the change in my blog’s admin username and email address.
+At this point, I was very annoyed and could not bear the patient anymore.

-But luckily, that same day (August 14th) the technical department were able to get back my username and password registered on the blog.
+Luckily, that same day (August 14th), the technical department was able to get back my username and password registered on the blog.
 So for once, I was able to gain control over the blog.

 But unfortunately, they didn’t get it right.

 Another blog content and files were restored on another domain entirely.
-As at the time I was having three (3) blogs installed in the Cpanel.
+At the time, I had three (3) blogs installed in the cPanel.

-Here is the thing, if I typed “http://cybernaira.com” on the browser…it will display the content that was published on “http://wppressthemes.com”.
-I owned the two blogs so I can tell best which content belongs to what blog.
+Here is the thing, if I typed “https://cybernaira.com” on the browser…it would display the content that was published on “http://wppressthemes.com.”
+I owned the two blogs to tell best which content belongs to what blog.

 I sent this email message again.

-If you look closely in the image above, I underline part of the last sentence to show how long we’ve been at this.
-Two months running and we haven’t come to a solution.
+Suppose you look closely at the image above.
+I underline the part of the last sentence to show how long we’ve been at this.
+Two months were running, and we haven’t come to a solution.

-At this point, I’m beginning to come to the conclusion that the technical department is not competent enough to get things right here.
+At this point, I’m concluding that the technical department is not competent enough to get things right here.
 So I have to move on and leave everything in the past.

-- I was unable to login to admin dashboard.
+- I was unable to log in to the admin dashboard.

 - The login page can’t recognize my username, password, and email address.

-- I tried password reset but my email address not recognize.
+- I tried password resetting, but my email address was not recognized.

-- But if I can’t log in, all files and content present on the frontend.
+- But if I can’t log in, all files and content are on the front end.

-I have returned back CyberNaira.com hosting to NameCheap web hosting services on August 17th and decided to start all over from scratch with a blank WordPress installation dashboard.
+I returned CyberNaira.com hosting to NameCheap web hosting services on August 17th and decided to start from scratch with a blank WordPress installation dashboard.

-Now, here is something I want you to get from all this drama.
+Now, I want you to get something from all this drama.

-All the technical errors surface again and is now clear that the available backup is corrupt.
+All the technical errors surface again, so it is clear that the available backup is corrupt.

-With this, I deleted everything and with a strong conviction – start all over from scratch.
+With this, I deleted everything and firmly started from scratch.

-I have been with WhoGoHost Nigeria for several years before moving to another hosting company and to be honest, they’re a good hosting company.
+I have been with WhoGoHost Nigeria for several years before moving to another hosting company; honestly, they’re an excellent hosting company.

 - Maybe I’m just a victim of circumstances.

-- Maybe I’m not just lucky with them during my second spell.
+- Or I’m not just unlucky with them during my second spell.

-- Maybe WhoGoHost just lost it at that particular era.
+- Maybe WhoGoHost just lost it in that particular era.

-- Maybe some sad event just befalls the company and the customers were affected by it.
+- Some sad events may befall the company, and the customers may be affected by it.

-Whatever happens, WhoGoHost need to bounce back from all these messes because from what I read in some online communities about WhoGoHost hosting services…I’m not the only victim of such a very ugly event.
+Whatever happens, WhoGoHost needs to bounce back from all these messes.
+This is because from what I read in some online communities about WhoGoHost hosting services…I’m not the only victim of such a very ugly event.